xiaofanliang/starter-hugo-academic/content/project/datacenterVis/index.md

 ---
-title: "Data Center Complexity Visualization Project"
+title: "From Infrastructure to Implications: Data Center 101 for Urban Planners"
-summary: What are different people, infrastructure, and governance layers needed to deliberate the planning and community impacts of a data center?
+summary: What are data centers’ implications for the urban life and built environment?
+What are urban planners' role in data center development?

 tags:
 - Urban Analytics